-If staff have any concerns over the security of their device, they must seek advice from the ICT manager.
+If staff have any concerns over the security of their device, they must seek advice from the Virtual IT/school IT Helpdesk

 11. How the School will Respond to Issues of Misuse

 Where a pupil misuses the school's ICT systems or internet, we will follow the procedures set out in our policies on behaviour and ICT and internet acceptable use.
 The action taken will depend on the individual circumstances, nature and seriousness of the specific incident, and will be proportionate.